Israeli Premier League: Competition

 There are 14 clubs in the league.
 At the end of each season, the two lowest-placed teams are relegated to Liga Leumit while two highest-placed teams of Liga Leumit are promoted in their place.
 For the 2012–13 season the league was decreased from 16 to 14 clubs as a result of reforms passed by the IFA on 27 June 2011.

 The participating clubs first play a conventional round-robin schedule for a total of 26 matches.

 Following this, the top six teams play in a championship playoff, where they meet each other twice.
-Upon its conclusion, the first place team wins the Israeli championship and qualifies to participate in the first qualifying round of the 2021–22 UEFA Champions League.
-The runners-up and the third-placed teams qualify for the second qualifying round of the 2021–22 UEFA Europa Conference League.
+Upon its conclusion, the first place team wins the Israeli championship and qualifies to participate in the second qualifying round of the UEFA Champions League.
+The runners-up and the third-placed teams qualify for the second qualifying round of the UEFA Europa Conference League.

-In addition, the Israeli State Cup winners qualify for the second qualifying round of the 2021–22 UEFA Europa Conference League.
+In addition, the Israeli State Cup winners qualify for the first qualifying round of the UEFA Europa League.

-If the State Cup winners are also one of the teams to finish in the league's top three places then the fourth-placed team will also play in Europa League.
-In case the State Cup winners also win the Israeli Premier League then the fourth-placed league team will play in second qualifying round of the 2021–22 UEFA Europa Conference League.
+If the State Cup winners are also one of the teams to finish in the league's top three places then the fourth-placed team will also play in UEFA Europa Conference League.
+In case the State Cup winners also win the Israeli Premier League then the second-placed league team will play in first qualifying round of the UEFA Europa League.

 In addition, the bottom eight teams will play each other once to avoid two relegation spots.

 Clubs

-A total of 30 clubs have played in the Israeli Premier League from its inception in 1999 and the start of the 2022–23 season.
+A total of 31 clubs have played in the Israeli Premier League from its inception in 1999 and the start of the 2025–26 season.
 For a list of winners and runners-up of the Israeli Premier League since its inception, and top scorers for each season, see List of Israeli football champions.

 Three clubs have been members of the Israeli Premier League for every season since its inception.
-This group is composed of Beitar Jerusalem, Maccabi Haifa, and Maccabi Tel Aviv.
+This group is composed of Beitar Jerusalem, Maccabi Haifa and Maccabi Tel Aviv.

-Members of the 2022–23 season
+Members of the 2025–26 season

-The following 14 clubs will compete in the Israeli Premier League during the 2021–22 season.
+The following 14 clubs will compete in the Israeli Premier League during the 2024–25 season.